 Dr. Biaggi’s French mother Emilie, a talented musician and prominent journalist, had passed down her passion for the arts.
 Dr. Biaggi had a connoisseur's fondness for the visual arts, music, and literature, and all of his heirs, who spent crucial formative years influenced by the stirring beauty of the Ligurian coast, went on to work in creative disciplines.
 After Dr. Biaggi passed away in 1979, his descendants---now scattered between Italy, Switzerland, and the United States---began to discuss the idea of honoring his memory and commitment to the arts and humanities with the formation of what is now known as the Bogliasco Foundation.
 Their intention was to help cultivate new ideas, creative expression and global community by sharing this very special place, which had proved so inspiring to them in their own artistic trajectories, with the world’s worthiest humanists.

 In 1991, the Bogliasco Foundation was incorporated as an American 501c3 nonprofit organization in the state of New York.
 Founding trustees Anna Maria Quaiat and James Harrison, who would lead the organization as President for the next 16 years, spearheaded the efforts to renovate the properties and create ideal working conditions.
-The Study Center opened its doors to a first small group of Fellows in 1996; as of today, the Foundation has hosted over 1,000 Fellows from 61 different countries.
+The Study Center opened its doors to a first small group of Fellows in 1996.

 In January, 2007, the Bogliasco Foundation received the “Grifo d’Oro,” the highest honor bestowed by the nearby city of Genoa, in recognition of the Foundation’s support of the humanistic disciplines.
 During the presentation ceremony held in the Palazzo Tursi, the Mayor of Genoa read the following citation: